SnootierMoon/ChemChat/README.md

 My goal was to make this easy to use for Chem grinding, but, I kind of just... didn't.
 Oops!

+Also note that a lot of the advertised functionality unfortunately does not exist

 ![scrot](res/scrot.png?raw=true "Screenshot")

 ## TODO